-In Geauga County, Ohio, COVID 19 hospital admission level is now rated LOW by the CDC.
-Infections are on the decline in our area.
+In Geauga County, Ohio, COVID 19 community level is now rated LOW by the CDC.
+Infections are increasing slightly in our area.
 Caution is still advised in crowded situations such as public transportation.
+There were 59 new confirmed hospital admissions for COVID in Geauga this past week.
+Trumble County is now rated MEDIUM.

 We invite you to come visit our services, and learn how important understanding the Bible is to us.
 You will enjoy the atmosphere and friendly spirit, where the only expectations we have of you, as a visitor, is to feel welcome.
 Many people are hesitant to attend worship services at an unfamiliar church.
 To help alleviate any apprehensions you may have regarding our congregation, we would like to explain what you can expect when you visit us at the Chardon church of Christ.